Request a Speaker

 Presentations are for adult audiences.
 Review the topic list below or staff can try to customize the presentation to meet the interests of your group.

-- Presentation are free, however a minimum of 12 attendees in required.
+- Presentations are free, however a minimum of 12 attendees is required.

 - Presentations are typically 30-45 minutes in length.

-- Book no more than three months in advance; subject to staff availability.
-Let us know your preferred topic, date, time and location of your gathering, and the number of attendees.
+- Let us know your preferred topic, date, time and location of your gathering, and the number of attendees.

 Plants and Natural Areas